samiali38183/cybersecurity-vault/README.md

 Operating on the CBP Vulnerability Assessment Team supporting federal-scale vulnerability management operations.
 Hands-on with enterprise scanning, CVSS-based triage, and remediation tracking workflows in a federal cybersecurity environment.

-### IT Support · Heavenly Touch Homecare
-Fairfax, VA · May 2024 – Present

-Endpoint and network support for a healthcare operations team — workstation provisioning, user access management, hardware and connectivity troubleshooting.

 ---

 ## 🎓 Education